Combos Browse all Suggest

 Counter target spell.
-At the beginning of your next main phase, add to your mana pool, where X is that spell's converted mana cost.
+At the beginning of your next main phase, gain an amount of equal to that spell's converted mana cost.

 1 week ago

 irish_trunks thank you for the feedback!
 I definitely have considered using more counter focused cards such as Mana Drain or literally any of the other 2 mana value counterspells, as well as the protection side of things.
 Winged Boots or Lightning Greaves, Swiftfoot Boots, etc. would help cover my ass a bit better for sure.
 Thanks for the upvote and commentary, and I'm super excited to see if March of the Machines prints anything I can't live without. :)

 - Dovin's Veto